 To complete this audit and provide the necessary information to CSG Forte we have created a form for you to complete here.

-If you completed the Web Debit Security Audit previously, you must review your responses and visit this form to certify that no changes have been made to your organization's policies and procedures that would affect compliance with Nacha's Operating Rules and Guidelines.
+If you completed the Web Debit Security Audit previously, you must complete a new audit to certify that no changes have been made to your organization's policies and procedures that would affect compliance with Nacha's Operating Rules and Guidelines.